PaddlePaddle/docs/doc/fluid/flags/memory_en.rst

 Else PaddlePaddle will reallocate with size set by FLAGS_fraction_of_gpu_memory_to_use.

-times_excess_than_required_tmp_allocation
+FLAGS_times_excess_than_required_tmp_allocation
 *******************************************
 (since 1.3)

 The FLAGS_times_excess_than_required_tmp_allocation indicates the max size the TemporaryAllocator can return.
-For Example , if the required memory size is N, and times_excess_than_required_tmp_allocation is 2.0, the TemporaryAllocator will return the available allocation that the range of size is N ~ 2*N.
+For Example , if the required memory size is N, and FLAGS_times_excess_than_required_tmp_allocation is 2.0, the TemporaryAllocator will return the available allocation that the range of size is N ~ 2*N.

 Values accepted
 ---------------